 - Effective Business Writing

 - Business Storytelling

+- The Art of Negotiation

 - The Art of Presentation

-- The Art of Negotiation
+- Developing a Business Plan

-- Business Communications Exam
+- Business Communications Exam (proctored assessment)

-LAW 560: English Business Law (2 credit hours): English law governs the operation of businesses across England and Wales; it also regulates the majority of international commercial contracts.
+LAW 560: English Business Law (1 credit hour): English law governs the operation of businesses across England and Wales; it also regulates the majority of international commercial contracts.
 Explore how to set up a business following English law, plus discover your obligations to employees and how to protect your assets from infringement.

 - English Business Formation Law

 - English Employment Law

 - English Intellectual Property Law

-- English Business Law Exam
+- English Business Law Exam (proctored assessment)

-ENTR 575: Entrepreneurial Finance (3 credit hours): Whether you're looking for a simple seed round or a colossal Series C, you'll learn how to maneuver your way through the venture funding process.
+ENTR 575: Entrepreneurial Finance (2 credit hours): Whether you're looking for a simple seed round or a colossal Series C, you'll learn how to maneuver your way through the venture funding process.
 From the elevator pitch to the term sheet, we've got you covered.

 - Networks and Social Capital for Entrepreneurs

+- Supply Chains & Procurement

 - Seed Funding

 - Venture Capital

 - The Term Sheet

-- Entrepreneurial Finance Exam
+- Entrepreneurial Finance Exam (proctored assessment)

-ENTR 545: Entrepreneurship (3 credit hours): It seems like everyone has an idea for a product or business, but what is it that separates the winning ones from those that fail?
+ENTR 545: Entrepreneurship (2 credit hours): It seems like everyone has an idea for a product or business, but what is it that separates the winning ones from those that fail?
 Successful entrepreneurs know how to identify the right opportunity, find customers, and market their product.

 - The Practice of Entrepreneurship

 - Recognizing a Business Opportunity

+- Design Thinking

 - Entrepreneurial Experimentation

 - Business and Revenue Models

-- Entrepreneurship Exam
+- Entrepreneurship Exam (proctored assessment)